Dynamical Variational Autoencoders: A Comprehensive Review: Disentangled Sequential Autoencoders

-The authors of \citep{yingzhen2018disentangled} proposed a hierarchical model called Disentagled Sequential Autoencoder (DSAE).
-DSAE introduces the idea of adding to the usual sequence of latent variables $\myz[1:T]$ a sequence-level latent vector $\myv$ (denoted $\mathbf{f}$ in \citep{yingzhen2018disentangled}), that is assumed to encode the sequence-level characteristics of the data.
-Therefore, $\myz[t]$ is assumed to encode time-dependent data features (e.g., the dynamics of an object in a video clip) and $\myv$ is assumed to encode ``everything else'' (e.g., object characteristics in a video clip).
+\citet{yingzhen2018disentangled} proposed a hierarchical model called DSAE.
+This model introduces the idea of adding to the usual sequence of latent variables $\myz[1:T]$ a sequence-level latent vector $\myv$ (denoted $\mathbf{f}$ by \citet{yingzhen2018disentangled}), which is assumed to encode the sequence-level characteristics of the data.
+Therefore, $\myz[t]$ is assumed to encode time-dependent data features (e.g., the dynamics of an object in a video clip), and $\myv$ is assumed to encode ``everything else'' (e.g., object characteristics in a video clip).